Causaly alternative · for oncology biotech medical affairs

 - How long does the free trial last?

-- 14 days, no credit card required.
-The Engine 3 product surface (signup → dashboard → search → watchlists) is live at app.unmiri.com/m/signup.
+- 14 days, no credit card required (the trial is capped at 25 AI queries).
+The Engine 3 product surface (signup → dashboard → Ask → variant search → watchlists → KOL profiles → med-info CRM) is live now at app.unmiri.com/m/signup.

 - What about enterprise pricing?

-- $25-75K typical for a mid-tier biotech medical affairs team.
+- Enterprise is custom: unlimited AI queries, SSO, a BAA on the Enterprise tier, and Salesforce integration (Veeva on request).
 Educational and advocacy non-profits get a discounted band.
-We don't quote six-figure ACVs at the entry, which is the design.
+The published self-serve tiers are $149/mo individual and $599/mo team; we don't quote six-figure ACVs at the entry, which is the design.

 - Is the variant-aware reasoning really different from Causaly?